How many Christians are there in Tajikistan?

 What does persecution look like in Tajikistan?

-“Early last year, my church was attacked by wicked people and the church building was confiscated by the court.
-Our church is now gathering inside a 40-ton container.
-We pray for a new building for our church.
-We also ask you to participate in prayer and support us in this.
-The Lord said, ‘Call me and I will answer you … ’ (Jeremiah 33:3).”Pastor Bahrom
+"Early last year, my church was attacked and the church building was confiscated by the court.
+Our church is now gathering inside a shipping container."Pastor Bahrom

 What has changed compared to last year?

 Open Doors provides immediate aid to Central Asian believers when they are imprisoned, excluded from families and communities, and deprived of livelihood and employment because of their faith in Christ.
-Open Doors also strengthens the persecuted church in Central Asia primarily through literature distribution, prayer support, training for Christians, socio-economic aid and persecution preparedness seminars.
+Open Doors also strengthens the persecuted church in Central Asia through things like literature distribution, biblical training and persecution preparedness training.